-Changes already made in British law to reflect the directive
+Changes made to disability discrimination legislation to reflect the directive

 In the Equality Act 2010

-These amendments in the Equality Act 2010 were formally brought into force in October 2010.
-However, as regards employment, the changes were or may arguably have been already in effect, as being required by European Union law.
+In general the Equality Act 2010 was formally brought into force in October 2010.
+However, as regards employment, the changes below were or may arguably have been already in effect, as being required by European Union law.